 I like to think of "extending my 4th finger" as a way to give attention.
 Probably due to nerves, in difficult passages I catch myself grabbing the flute, fingers become tense and thus they curl and become "short".
 Keep them "long". |

 ABOUT THE BLOG:I got inspired to document my own observations in flute-playing and music-making.
 Also, I thought it's important to pass on the teachings of the great Wilbert Hazelzet, as well as many other mentors who have influenced my artistic visions one way or the other.
-Enjoy this potpourri of tips, inspirations, and musings.
+Enjoy this potpourri of tips, inspirations, and musings. ✨CONTRIBUTE!✨Yes I love the writing that I do!
+If you love them as well, how about consider showing your appreciation with a personal contribution?
 TOPICS:

 |